berkesa/datatree-adapters/README.md

 String json = document.toString();
 ```

 That is all.
 The table below shows the dependencies of the supported JSON implementations.
+If you add FastJson dependency to classpath instead of Jackson, DataTree will use FastJson, and so on.

 ## Required dependencies of JSON adapters: